 History of SUP

 Stand Up Paddle boarding originated in Hawaii.
-SUP has gained more popularity in recent years, (especially around the Chesapeake Bay area), because its super easy to learn.
-You can paddle almost anywhere you have water, and can explore very shallow nooks and crannies while seeing more water life.
-In our SUP adventures around Mathews county, we have seen a lot of fish of course, but also river otters, skates, sea turtles, and even dolphins.
+SUP has gained more popularity in recent years, (especially around the Chesapeake Bay area), because it’s super easy to learn.
+You can paddle almost anywhere you have water.
+Explore very shallow nooks and crannies while seeing more water life.
+In our SUP adventures around Mathews County, we have seen a lot of fish, river otters, skates, sea turtles, and even dolphins.
 SUP boards come in many shapes and sizes and even come in lightweight foam as well as portable/inflatable boards!
 Surprisingly, they are really sturdy, easy to paddle on, and travel much more compactly.

 Have your own SUP board?

 Bring it on down with you to The Inn at Tabbs Creek Bed and Breakfast, and enjoy some of the best paddling the Chesapeake Bay has to offer.
-There are 20 different public launch sites around Mathews County, and you can experience everything from Marshlands and birdwatching to spotting dolphins around Gwynn’s Island.
+There are 20 different public launch sites around Mathews County.
+Experience everything from marshlands and birdwatching to spotting dolphins around Gwynn’s Island.
 You can also launch off one of our beaches and ride the small waves of the Chesapeake Bay or paddle out to New Point Comfort lighthouse, one of the third oldest lighthouses on the Chesapeake Bay.
 From The Inn at Tabbs Creek, you can explore the East river, or enjoy a sunset paddle.
 Come see what it’s all about…we bet you will get hooked on SUP!